What we measure

 HIV is a sexually-transmitted disease, and is passed on through bodily fluids like blood, semen, and vaginal secretions.
 For someone to get HIV, infected fluid from another person has to get into their blood.
 This can happen if the fluid travels through the thin lining around the genitals or anus, or through cuts or sores in the skin.

 HIV can also be transmitted through the sharing of needles.

-Both finger prick and phlebotomy tests (having blood drawn from your arm) will be over in a matter of minutes.
-With finger prick tests, you just need to prick your fingertip with a small needle and collect the blood that drops out; getting a phlebotomy requires you to go to your local pharmacy and sit in their clinic room as their practitioner takes your blood.
+Will be over in a matter of minutes.
+Getting a phlebotomy simply requires you to go to your local pharmacy and sit in their clinic room as their practitioner takes your blood.

 When done after the window period (see the above question: How accurate are HIV tests? for more information), HIV tests are over 99% accurate.
 The chances of getting a false positive, which suggests that you have HIV when you don’t, are low.

-However, in rare cases this can happen—for example, if you made a mistake while collecting your sample during a finger-prick test.
+However, in rare cases this can happen.
 If you do happen to get a false positive, this will most likely be picked up in further tests.

 You can access your results in 2 working days via our website.